 Île de la Cité, the heart of historic Paris, is home to two more Gothic gems from dating back to the Middle Ages: Sainte Chapelle, a small but stunningly beautiful chapel within the same complex as the Conciergerie, and the famous Notre Dame Cathedral.

 Many people visit Conciergerie and Sainte Chapelle on the same morning or afternoon since they are practically next door to each other.
-You can get a skip the line ticket (although you always have to pass through a security line), a discounted combo ticket for both sites which saves you a few Euros, or join a guided tour including tickets to both attractions with an expert guide.
+You can get a skip the line ticket (although you always have to pass through a security line), a combo ticket for both sites, or join a guided tour including tickets to both attractions with an expert guide.

 As you probably already know, a horrific fire ripped through the cathedral on April 15, 2019.
 An ambitious undertaking to repair the extensive damage and restore the cathedral by 2024 is underway.